lupyuen/nuttx-ox64/README.md

 Based on the [Official Flashing Instructions](https://github.com/openbouffalo/buildroot_bouffalo#flashing-instructions)...

-1. Flash the sdcard-pine64-*.img.xz to your SD card.
+1. Flash the sdcard-pine64-*.img.xz to your microSD card.

     You can use dd (after uncompressing) or [Balena Etcher](https://github.com/balena-io/etcher).

+1. Insert the microSD Card into Ox64.

+    Unplug and replug the Micro USB Port.

-1. Serial Console access:
+1. Connect USB Serial Adapter to __Ox64 Serial Console__:
-    + UART TX is physical pin 32/GPIO 16.
+    + Serial Console TX is physical pin 32 / GPIO 16
-    + UART RX is physical pin 31/GPIO 17.
+    + Serial Console RX is physical pin 31 / GPIO 17
+    + Remember to connect GND
-    + Baud 2000000.
+    + Baud 2000000

-TODO: Does it work?
+    Power up via the Micro USB Port.

+    TODO: What do we see in USB Serial Terminal?

 # Inspect the Linux Image for Ox64 BL808